L0RDR0B/L0RDR0B.github.io/_posts/2022-11-18-versus-tower-defence.markdown

 ![Level2](../img/Tower_Defence_3.png "An overview of the game's layout on the second level.")

 Two different map layouts were implemented.
 The first, a very basic layout, and the second, where the units cross back and forth into each others' territories as they progress.

+A video demonstration of the game in action is shown below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kKFXZtiydtI?si=41kYaJgvaFLgtVPa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>